Learning a little about wheat flour will help you with your bread baking.

 Bakers pay special attention to the protein in wheat flour.
 The amount and quality of that protein determines the use of the flour.

-When wheat flour is moistened, the proteins bond and form gluten, the elastic substance that enables bread dough to rise.
+When moistened, the proteins in wheat flour bond and form gluten, the elastic substance that enables bread dough to rise.
 When you knead bread dough, these bonds tighten.
 The dough goes from a shaggy mass to a smooth ball of elastic of dough.
 When dough is left to sit, it ferments.
 Gas escapes and the gluten acts like a skin, trapping these gasses and making bread dough rise.

-Different varieties of wheat have different protein and starch contents and different qualities of protein; the higher the protein content, the more gluten-forming ability in the flour.
+The protein and starch content of wheat varies by type.
+The higher the protein content, the more gluten-forming ability in the flour.
 What is referred to as “hard” wheat has a higher protein content than “soft” wheat.
 Bread flour is made up of strains of “hard” wheat with a high protein content and the ability to develop a sturdy elastic structure for breads that will rise to great heights.
 Cake flour, on the other hand, is made up of “soft” wheat flours with the lowest protein, only enough to hold the cake together.

 Types of Flour and Their Protein Content

-Here are some of the different flours that we use in bread making.
+Here are some of the different flours that we use in bread making at home.

 All-purpose flour – The protein content of all-purpose flour varies from 10 to 13%.
 A blend of hard and soft wheat, all-purpose flour is designed for the widest range of everyday uses.
 Each flour mill has its own formula designed to suit its customers’ tastes.